Chris-Delcuse/TI-Basic_OS-v3.10/AVANT_PROPOS.md

 --------------------
 Avoid naming your folders with only one letter.

-Ensure that incremented variables in your 'For’ Loops, are different from your folder.
+Ex: Ensure that incremented variables in your 'For’ Loops, are different from your folder.

 Furthermore, unique variables of type: alpha, are commonly used for formal computation. (or 'Func' for executables)